 - 150 g (5.3 oz) of plain bread crumbs

-Preparation of breading the Traditional Cordon Bleu:
+Preparation of the breading:

 Step 1: Roll the Cordon Bleu in flour.
 Step 2: Dip it in the eggs.
 Step 3: Coat the meat with breadcrumbs.
 Make sure the meat is covered evenly during each step.

 Heat the shortening in a frying pan.
 The bottom of your pan should be completely covered with shortening.
 The breading of the schnitzel will absorb a lot of the liquefied fat, so make sure to have additional shortening close at hand if you need to add shortening.
 Fry the Schnitzels slowly for about 6 minutes on each side while turning them over a few times.
 When the Schnitzels are done, place them on a cooling rack covered with paper kitchen towels.
 Once the excess oil has absorbed in the paper towel, place the Schnitzels in the oven (on low heat) to keep warm while you fry the rest of your Schnitzels.

 You can serve the Cordon Bleu with a few dashes of lemon juice on the top.
 The Schnitzels can be complimented by sautéed potatoes (see below).
 Add one of Oma’s Salads from her Salad Bar and your meal is complete.
 To try the Classic German Jaeger Schnitzel Recipe click here and the Grilled Pork Loin Chops click here.